wchan2/go-service-template/README.md

 docker build --target deploy -t deployment . # builds a the minimal image with the binary docker run deployment                        # runs the service in the container
 ```

+## Batteries Included

+Includes the following batteries:

+1. A `Makefile` that includes simple build targets for
+    1. Running tests
+    1. Running static analysis
+    1. Building the image